|Project by BigRedKnothead||posted 296 days ago||1709 views||9 times favorited||15 comments|

 I saw this blanket chest in Woodworkers Journal a few years back and I had to make it.
 I suppose you could say this is the grandfather to my latest sideboard and other creations.
 Also the start of a love affair with qtr sawn oak.

 This piece had a lot of ‘firsts’ for me.
-First, bookmatched panels(little harder than I thought), first arched stiles, first mitred spine, first breadboard ends.
+First, bookmatched panels(little harder than I thought), first arched stiles, first mitred splines, first breadboard ends.
 All came out pretty well.

 Sorry I don’t have a pics of the construction.
 This was before I did that.
 Mostly mortise and tenon planels.
 Of course it’s qtr sawn white oak.
 I made some tongue and groove cedar for the bottom.
 The hinges are rockler torsion hinges.